iyulab/DollarSignEngine/README.md

 ## Features

 - **Dynamic Expression Evaluation:** Evaluate C# expressions dynamically at runtime, with support for interpolation and complex logic.
-- **Parameter Injection:** Easily pass parameters into expressions for dynamic evaluation.
+- **Flexible Parameter Injection:** Easily pass parameters into expressions using dictionaries, anonymous objects, or regular C# objects.
 - **Support for Complex Types:** Effortlessly handle complex data types, including custom objects, collections, and more.
 - **Comprehensive Error Handling:** Provides detailed exceptions for compilation and runtime errors to ease debugging.